arashnm80/arashnm80.github.io/handbook.md

 - At one point I got tired of watching movies and decided to turn my life into a great movie.
 - Once your inner self knows that you've given your best, you won't regret for any loss.
 - If a stupid person is achieving sth great, you can achieve it too.
+- “You're crazy until you're successful, then you are a genius.” -MrBeast

 </details>